dotcms-plugins/plugin-hubspot-contact-save/README.md

  * Create the Content Type we will use to create and send content to Hubspot
  * Add the created Actionlet by the OSGI (**Hubspot Contact Form**) to a Workflow (The configuration parameters for the created Actionlet are after these steps)
- * Add to the new created Content Type the Workflow that contains the **"Hubspot Contact Form"**
+ * Add to the new created Content Type the Workflow that contains the **Hubspot Contact Form**

 ## Actionlet parameters: